 The possessive pronoun is the possessive form of the personal pronoun, which we use in a sentence in place of a noun to express possession.
 A possessive pronoun can stand on its own as a subject or an object and is not followed by a noun.

 - This puppy is mine.
 That kitten is yours.

 - He claimed that the money on the floor was his.

 - The blonde hair on your shirt must be hers.

 - Your newborn baby is much bigger than ours.

-Possessive pronouns can be used as either subject or object:
+Possessive pronouns are used either as subject or object.

-- Your dog has bitten mine on the stomach.
+- Your dog has bitten mine (dog) on the stomach.
 (Object)

 - She likes theirs (parents) but dislikes ours (parents).
 (Object)

 An apostrophe is not used with a possessive pronoun that expresses ownership.